2018/2019 Windhover Scholarships

 - ACT/SAT scores – For high school seniors only.

-- Written essay – Students are required to write a 150- to 300-word response to the following question: How has growing up where you have affected your oulook on life and the recent choices you have made?
+- Written essay – Students are required to write a 150- to 300-word response to the following question: What is your most important accomplishment to date?
+How has it affected the way you look at your future?

 - Their calendar – Students will be required to schedule an interview when completing their online application.
 All scholarship interviews will take place in March.